Businesses and Non-profits

 Non-profit organizations must have by-laws: they lay the groundwork for how your organization will function over time.

-The infographic below only applies to incorporated non-profits created under Quebec law.
+The information in this article only applies to incorporated non-profits created under Quebec law.

 Your organization’s rule book